The purpose of the Safety Advisory Group (SAG)

-This group is made up of council officers from a number of departments and external agencies such as Kent Police, NHS, Ambulance, Kent Fire & Rescue to name a few.
-The groups role is to look at proposed events taking place in Medway.
+This group is made up of council officers from a number of departments and external agencies such as Kent Police, NHS, Ambulance, Kent Fire & Rescue.
+The group's role is to look at proposed events taking place in Medway.
 The aim of the group is to fully discuss suitable arrangements that organisers have been made to minimise the risk to public safety, relating to the planning and management of a specific events, as well as officers as part of the group to ensure compliance with the appropriate legislation.

 The group will refer to the Event Safety Guide which provides basic standards and safety measures through which it is hoped to encourage a consistency of approach while leaving scope for flexibility, taking into account the nature and size of the event.